AndresCarro1/Python-Projects/README.md

 ## CORRELATION HEATMAP
-takes a set of tickers, from a requested starting date, and connects to Yahoo Finance to retrieve its' daily closing prices (ignoring empty values, for example on holidays or weekends for stocks).
+It takes a set of tickers, from a requested starting date, and connects to Yahoo Finance to retrieve its' daily closing prices
+(ignoring empty values, for example on holidays or weekends for stocks).
 After that, a correlation between all tickers' daily price changes is performed.
 Finally, the rest is setting up the heatmap (plotting the relationships, the colors, axis labels.
 This chart is useful to analyze in which way different prices (stocks, cryptos, ETFs, raw materials, etc) a related, which could